nos49/Networking-Projects/🏢 Advanced VLAN Segmentation, STP Optimization & EtherChannel Implementation.md

 ```

 ## 🔹 Verification Commands
+Explanation: These commands are used to verify that the VLANs, spanning tree, EtherChannel, and inter-VLAN routing configurations are correctly applied and functioning as expected.
 ```
 show vlan brief         # Verify VLAN assignments show running-config     # Check overall switch configuration